jruby-gradle/jruby-gradle-plugin/README.md

 }
 ```

-## Default Tasks
+== Default Tasks

-The plugin provides the following tasks:
+The base plugin provides the following tasks:

- * `jrubyPrepareGems` - Extract GEMs declared as dependencies under `gems` to `jruby.gemInstallDir`.
-This is as instance
- of `JRubyPrepareGems`.
- * `jrubyPrepare` - Call `jrubyPrepareGems`.
-Also copies the
+* `jrubyPrepare` - Prepares the necessary `.gem` and `.jar` dependencies for
-   content of Java-based dependencies into `.jarcache/` for interpreted use
+  future use

-## JRubyExec - Task for Executing a Ruby Script
+== JRubyExec - Task for Executing a Ruby Script

 In a similar vein to ```JavaExec``` and ```RhinoShellExec```, the ```JRubyExec``` allows for Ruby scripts to be executed
 in a Gradle script using JRuby.